Hey, it’s natural to get comfortable with regular stuff in our life.

 Momentum is a beautiful thing.It makes everything easier because you’re moving and in a habit of positive action which starts to go (almost) on it’s own after a while. `

-When you stop or space it out, its harder because you have to get rolling again.
+When you stop or space it out, it’s harder because you have to get rolling again.

 For instance: if you start a daily exercise routine.
 Small is the best because then it’s easy to do.
 Say you’re going to do 15 minutes a day or 30 minutes a day of something easy or basic just to get moving, that will create momentum.
 A habit.
 A ritual.